Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

 \subsubsection{\textbf{Latency oriented}}

 To assess whether the proposed pipeline can be adapted to alternative objectives beyond GPU efficiency, we implement a proof-of-concept variant targeting latency minimization.
 This prototype, denoted \textit{ProposedLat}, reuses the learned ML models but replaces the throughput-oriented greedy algorithm with a latency-oriented heuristic.
 Specifically, it assigns adapters sequentially to the GPU with the lowest aggregated arrival rate and configures \(A_{max}\) as the number of adapters served on each GPU.
-After all adapters are assigned, the resulting allocation is validated using the learned ML models; allocations predicted to trigger starvation or memory errors are deemed infeasible.
-Results for \textit{ProposedLat} are included in Fig.~\ref{fig:dlora_comparison} alongside the comparison with dLoRA.
+After all adapters are assigned, the resulting allocation is validated using the learned ML models.
+Allocations predicted to yield a throughput lower than the incoming token rate, or to incur memory errors, are deemed infeasible.
+Fig.~\ref{fig:latency_results} presents its results alongside the two baselines, for two instances from the preceding evaluations.

-Overall, \textit{ProposedLat} tends to utilize all available GPUs, achieving latency comparable to dLoRA while consistently proposing allocations that do not incur in starvation or trigger memory errors.
-As expected, \textit{ProposedLat} scales to fewer adapters than the default \textit{Proposed} approach in the top scenario, primarily due to its trivial \(A_{max}\) configuration, which can over-reserve GPU memory.
-In the bottom scenario, \textit{ProposedLat}, as discussed for default \textit{Proposed} in previous section, remains more conservative than dLoRA, prioritizing feasible allocations over slight throughput improvements.
+As shown, \textit{ProposedLat} achieves latency comparable to the baselines as it also utilizes all available GPUs by design.
+The key distinction lies in the integration of the learned ML models, which enables to avoid infeasible allocations that lead to memory errors (left) or request starvation (right).
+This makes \textit{ProposedLat} more suitable for production environments and highlights the practical value of the proposed contributions beyond maximizing GPU efficiency.
+Notably, \textit{ProposedLat} employs a simple \(A_{max}\) configuration, which could be further improved as in the default \textit{Proposed} strategy.